 11th March, 2017

 I owe more than I can say to Dr. Fiona Ross.
-Ten years ago this September(!)
+Ten years ago last September(!)
 I began my MA in Typeface Design (MATD) studies at the University of Reading.
 In retrospect I can now clearly speak about the impact Fiona had on my life.
 Her gentle coaxing to simply try designing for another script actually changed my way of thinking, opened up a different career path, and resulted in me moving to a new continent.

 I entered Reading with the primary goal to create an original typeface.
 Before starting, I had not given much thought to either the concept of research based design & writing, or to non-Latin typefaces.
 Learning how to conduct research is a core concept of Reading’s program (learning this skill is arguably more important than designs one creates), and as it turns out, this is a smart approach.